kaos2oak/ansible-role-mysql/README.md

-# MySQL
+# Kaos2oak MySQL

 Install MySQL

 This role is designed to install MySQL Community Edition.
-The role works with version 8 and 5.7 and may work with 5.6, but has not been extensively tested on all possible versions.
+The role works with version 8.0.13 and 5.7.24 and may work with 5.6.x, but has not been extensively tested on all possible major and minor versions.

+## Goal

+The initial goal for this role is to provide a method to provision macOS, Ubuntu, RedHat and Windows with MySQL using the same role, so that a single playbook may be used to provision all of these platforms for software testing.

+Important considerations before using this role:

+- no attempt to provide the security that would be necessary for a production installation has been included
+- no attempt to download the necessary installers directly from the vendor has been included (you must download them yourself)
+- the role is designed to be able to specify particular versions to be installed, rather than simply "the latest"

 ## Requirements